Jayneey/Tradewise/README.md

 ## TRADEWIZE
 Welcome to the repository for TRADEWIZE, an e-commerce website carried out in fulfillment of ALX Webstack Portfolio Project
-<p/>Some features you can find here include:
-Cars Information

 ## Technologies Used
 <p/>Tailwind css